 Within 30 days after the fifth Bond Year and every fifth Bond Year thereafter and within 30 days after the payment in full of all outstanding Bonds, the Trustee is required to furnish information to the University and the University will engage an independent certified public accounting firm, law firm or other firm with experience in preparing rebate reports, which firm is acceptable to the Trustee, to calculate the Rebate Amount determined as provided in Section 148 of the Code as of the end of the applicable period.
 The Trustee is also to notify the University of any amount on deposit in the Rebate Fund created in the Trust Agreement and maintained by the Trustee.
-If the amount on deposit in the Rebate Fund is less than the Rebate Fund.
-If the amount on deposit in the Rebate Amount, the University.
-The Trustee is required to use the money in the Rebate Fund to make payment of the Rebate Amount to the University.
-The Trustee is required to provisions of the Code.
+If the amount on deposit in the Rebate Fund is less than the Rebate Amount, the University is required to pay the amount of the deficiency to the Trustee for deposit in the Rebate Fund.
+If the amount on deposit in the Rebate Fund is in excess of the Rebate Amount, the excess will be paid to the University.
+The Trustee is required to use the money in the Rebate Fund to make payment of the Rebate Amount to the United States in accordance with provisions of the Code.